jereyee/3d-editor/README.md

 This project uses PySide6 and Python to build a 3D object viewer within 2 days.
 This was fun, prior to this I had no experience with PySide6.

+To launch, run `python main.py` in the root directory.

 ## Requirements

 | Component | Description | Status |